 Some venues ask you not to list a price to protect art from being stolen in more public places, so don’t hesitate to ask your show coordinator what they prefer.

 Once I create the card, I use the inventory spreadsheet and create a merge file so I don’t have to individually type out a card for each piece.
-Then I print on nice cardstock, cut, and hang the cards next to each piece using poster putty (see my Art Show Tool Kit list).
+Then I print on nice cardstock, cut, and hang the cards next to each piece using poster putty (see my *Art Show Tool Kit list on Amazon. *Affiliate link: I will earn a commission if you make a purchase.)

 Bio And Artist Statement